-Instructions: You can use the instructions for information specific to this assignment (e.g. if you want students to use their matric numbers as the name of the work when they upload it)
+Instructions: You can use the instructions area to provide information or directions that are specific to this assignment.
+For example, if you want students to use their matriculation number as the name of the work when they upload it.

-Max Grade: If you are using the 23 point alphanumeric scale, then put 23 in.
-If you are using Turnitin for formative work, or dissertation similarity checking, then you may wish to use 0.
+Max Grade: If you are using the 23 to alphanumeric scale, then the max grade should be “23”.
+For more information on using the 23 point scale with Turnitin, you can view our guide here.
+If you are using Turnitin for formative work, or dissertation similarity checking, then you may wish to enter 0 as the max grade.

 Submit papers to: Normally, leave as set.
 However, if you are doing formative work and intend to have a different dropbox for the final submission, then change the top from standard to no repository.
 (That avoids students apparently having plagiarised themselves)

 You can use the tick boxes below this to: